LoanBuilder: A PayPal Service Review

 LoanBuilder Interest Rates & Fees

-In the past, LoanBuilder was far more transparent with their borrowing information.
-Now, the company makes it incredibly difficult to get any information about borrowing amounts, term length, etc. which we had to take into consideration when rating LoanBuilder as a short-term lending solution.
+In the past, LoanBuilder was far more transparent with its borrowing information.
+Now, the company doesn’t disclose all information and some of the information takes a little bit of digging.
+We took all of this into consideration when rating LoanBuilder as a short-term lending solution.

-Because of LoanBuilder’s lack of transparency, the best way to get the most accurate interest rate and fees information is by contacting LoanBuilder directly.
-However, here are the rates and fees LoanBuilder used to advertise.
+Because of LoanBuilder’s lack of transparency, the best way to get the most accurate interest rate and fee information is by contacting LoanBuilder directly.
+While borrowing fees are no longer disclosed, the rates listed here are what LoanBuilder used to advertise.
 While these numbers might not be 100% accurate anymore, they can at least give you an idea of what to expect.
-(Note that the collateral, origination fee, and effective APR information are all still accurate).

-LoanBuilder rates are one-time fees and have ranged from 2.9% to 18.72% of the borrowing amount.
-While no specific collateral is required to qualify, a blanket lien and personal guarantee is required as a condition of receiving a LoanBuilder business loan.
+LoanBuilder rates are one-time fees.
+While no specific collateral is required to qualify, a blanket lien and personal guarantee are required as a condition of receiving a LoanBuilder business loan.

 Determining your Total Loan Fee is easy — simply multiply the Total Interest Percentage by the borrowing amount.
 For example, if you are borrowing $100,000 and you have an interest percentage of 10%, you will have a borrowing fee of $10,000.
 In total, you would have to repay $110,000.